ethereum/EIPs/EIPS/eip-draft-app-keys.md

 ### Application's authentication

-For authentication we use ENS resolution, and browsing to a given url resolved.
+For authentication we use DNS and ENS resolution, and browsing to a given url resolved.
 A few comments on this:

+A few comments in case of ENS resolution:
 * First connection requires the wallet to connect to ethereum mainnet, but once first resolution is done we could use some metadata paramater such as `author address` for a blockchain less authentication of the application (e.g. application server signs a challenge message with the author address resolved in the ENS metadata).

 * The url the name resolves to through ENS can change without the user knowing and then a different application/website may be granted access to his app keys.
 But this means the ENS name owner address was copromised.
 This would be similar to using a signing challenge authentified by a known public key.
 If this known public key is compromised we have a similar problem.